rayct/rayct/README.md

 <br>

-"If we do not destroy ourselves, we will venture to the stars."\
+"If we do not destroy ourselves, we will one day venture to the stars."\
     ― DR, CARL SAGAN (1934 - 1996)

 </br>